 Watch the video

-- Individual coaching programs for new mothers returning from maternity leave;
+• individual coaching pathways for new mothers returning from maternity leave;

 Anti-Harassment Policy

-We have chosen to formalize our commitment to fostering a workplace that is inclusive, equitable, participatory, and professional—free from any form of harassment, inappropriate sexual behavior, or bullying—by adopting the Anti-Harassment Policy.
+We have formalised our commitment to fostering an inclusive, equitable, participative, and professional workplace, free from all forms of harassment, inappropriate sexual behaviour, or bullying, by adopting a Policy againts harassment in the workplace.

-This Policy applies to all members of our corporate governance and oversight bodies, our employees, clients, and suppliers.
-Its goal is to promote equal treatment, raise awareness of inappropriate behaviors, and ensure a respectful and safe working environment for everyone.
-Our commitment extends beyond traditional workplace settings, addressing misconduct that may occur outside of working hours, offsite, or through the use of social media.
+This Policy applies to all members of our governing and control bodies, employees, clients, and suppliers.
+Its objective is to promote equal treatment and raise awareness of inappropriate conduct, while ensuring a respectful and safe working environment for all.
+This commitment also extends beyond the workplace, encompassing inappropriate behaviour occurring offsite, outside working hours, or via social media.

-Our management plays a key role in implementing the Policy: they are responsible for ensuring compliance among their teams, disseminating its principles, and taking measures to prevent, identify, and report potential violations.
-By doing so, they help nurture a culture of zero tolerance.
+Our management plays a pivotal role in implementing this Policy: they are responsible for ensuring compliance within their teams, for disseminating its principles, and for taking preventive action to reduce the risk of violations—thus contributing to a culture of zero tolerance.

 Disability